marcglasberg/fast_immutable_collections/README.md

 Note: The benchmarks cover what we have done so far, which are the most common operations.
 There are many collection operations within **FIC** which are not yet made as efficient as they can.
-Most of the corresponding methods are marked with `// TODO: Still need to implement efficiently` and will be updated in future versions.
+Most of the corresponding methods are marked with `// TODO: Still needs to implement efficiently` and will be updated in future versions.

 [benchmark]: benchmark/